 - Whether or not a purchase agreement has been finalized

 - A black & white site map (no aerial photos) depicting property boundaries, parcel(s) & parcel number(s)

-- Description of redevelopment project including a site redevelopment/design plan (if available)
+- Description of redevelopment project (type of development) including a site redevelopment/design plan (if available)

 - Building size(s) (square feet), ceiling height(s), slab thickness, and HVAC air exchange rate(s) (if known VOC contamination & existing on-Site building(s) will continue to be used or are planned to be renovated)

 - Map(s) depicting all utility corridors to and from the parcel(s) comprising the Site (if known VOC contamination)